HL7/US-Core/source/pages/future-of-us-core.md

 #### Future Requirements Under Considerations

+**Update and Create Expectations**

+At the time of publication this guide does not cover writing and updating data in context of US Core profiles.
+Specific issues that we need consider when define expected behavior and full write support include:

+- Write failure scenarios (insufficient data to create)
+- Writing and updating data in the context of the Must Support fields
+- Pilot Testing

 **Pilot Testing**

-Additional UDI elements in a US Core Implantable Device Profile
+Additional pilot Testing of UDI elements in a US Core Implantable Device Profile

 #### Candidates under consideration

-The following items were submitted during a US Core ballot or STU comment.
+The following items were submitted during a US Core ballot, Argonaut review and testing, and STU comment.
 Additional requirements gathering is required before testing may occur on these items:

+- Additional pilot Testing of UDI elements in a US Core Implantable Device Profile
 * [ServiceRequest] - The CDS hooks community, and other implementers are gathering requirements for the ServiceRequest Resource.
 * {: .note-to-balloters}[Coverage] - Several US implementation guides including Da Vinci CRD, Argonaut Scheduling, and QI Core have defined requirements for the Coverage Resource.
 * {: .note-to-balloters}Searching for multiple patients has been called out in the ONC Health IT Certification Program.
 Defining capabilities for multiple patient access would focus on querying real time data for a user facing provider app across patients.
 Examples of the type of queries that would be addressed include searching for all of a provider's patients: